 Homemade Ice Pops

 The beauty of homemade ice pops is that you can customize the flavors to your kids’ favorites!
-With some popsicle molds, you can create a yummy and healthier dessert that everyone will love.
+Another bonus: you can create endless easy dessert recipes with few ingredients as you create your own pops.
+With some popsicle molds, you can create a yummy and healthier dessert that everyone will love, and you only need a little bit of parental supervision.
 Use a food processor or blender to combine fresh fruit and fruit juice.
 My favorite ingredients are banana and strawberry.
 Kiwi and watermelon are delicious, too!
 If you want a creamier popsicle, add vanilla yogurt or coconut milk!
 Pop them into the freezer for at least 4-6 hours.
-Break them out for a cold treat on a hot afternoon!
+Break them out for a cold treat on a hot afternoon for some tasty treats!

 Peanut Butter Rice Krispie Treats